igormiktor/RPN-C-Calculator/README.md

 | **Row 3** | 7 | 8 | 9 | - |
 | **Row 4** | +/- | 0 | Enter | + |

-The code detects key presses by polling (perhaps to be replaced in the future by an interrupt handler).
-Keys are dispatched using a jump table with the addresses of 16 key-handling functions and using the jump table to indirect-call to the appropriate one.

 Notice there is no decimal point key nor exponentiation ('E' or 'EE') key.
 Only integers can be entered directly: fractional numbers or numbers in "scientific notation" must be entered by